forcedotcom/sfdx-appveyor-org/README.md

 8) Store the user name that you use to access your target org in an AppVeyor environment variable named `USER_NAME` using the AppVeyor UI.
 Note that this username is the username that you use to login into your target org.

+9) Store the endpoint that you use to login your target org in a CircleCI environment variable named `ENDPOINT`. **Note** - this is the endpoint that you use to log in to your target org (e.g. login.salesforce.com).

-9) Store the `key` and `iv` values in AppVeyor environment variables named `DECRYPTION_KEY` and `DECRYPTION_IV`, respectively.
+10) Store the `key` and `iv` values in AppVeyor environment variables named `DECRYPTION_KEY` and `DECRYPTION_IV`, respectively.
 When finished setting environment variables, the environment variables setup screen should look like the one below.

 ![alt text](assets/images/variables.png)

-10) Commit the updated `server.key.enc` file.
+11) Commit the updated `server.key.enc` file.

 Now you're ready to go!
 When you commit and push a change, your change kicks off a AppVeyor build.